-Through this Policy, approved by The Presidio Trust Board of Directors, the Executive Director is designated the authority for carrying out all functions, powers, and duties related to the procurement and maintenance of property and equipment of the Trust.
-Subject to the provisions of this policy, the Executive Director, or his/her designee, has broad authority to enter into and perform such contracts, leases, cooperative agreements, or other transactions as may be necessary to carry out the functions of the Trust with any federal agency, or any instrumentality of the United States, any territory, or possession, or political subdivision thereof, any other governmental entity, or any person, firm, association, corporation, or educational institution, on such terms and conditions as the Executive Director may consider appropriate.
+21 Contracting Authority.
+The Executive Director is designated the authority for carrying out all functions, powers and duties related to the procurement of goods and services for the Trust.
+Subject to the provisions of this Policy, the Executive Director, or his/her designee, has broad authority to enter into and perform such contracts, leases, cooperative agreements, or other transactions as may be necessary to carry out the functions of the Trust with any federal agency, or any instrumentality of the United States, any territory, or possession, or political subdivision thereof, any other governmental entity, or any person, firm, association, corporation or educational institution, on such terms and conditions as the Executive Director may consider appropriate.

-The Executive Director may delegate to the Trust's Procurement Program Manager broad authority to manage its contracting functions.
+The Executive Director may delegate to the Associate Director of Contracting broad authority to manage the Trust's contracting functions.
 Contracts, agreements and other transactions may be approved on behalf of the Trust as follows:

-Procurements up to \$500,000 Executive Director or Executive Director's Designee and \$1,000,000
+Procurements up to \$500,000 Executive Director or Executive Director's designee Procurements between \$500,000 and \$1,000,000 Executive Director or Board Chairperson